Body Flexion

 You may notice a theme developing.

 But I don't believe everyone shared the same reasoning behind the initial introduction of the plate.
-It was thought that this would help to counter the shift and shear issue.
+It was thought by some that this would help to counter the shift and shear issue.
 Once again, we have an implementation of a design feature based on a false premise (more on this in a moment), as demonstrated over and over again.
 Below is a photo of one of these soundboard plates or patches still appearing to be perfectly intact.
-The only problem here is that the soundboard has sheared clean into the soundhole, ignoring the wing grafts, the upper transverse graft ("popsicle" brace), the upper transverse brace and, as though it wasn't even present, the soundhole patch.
+The only problem here is that the soundboard has sheared clean through to the soundhole, ignoring the wing grafts, the upper transverse graft ("popsicle" brace), the upper transverse brace and, as though it wasn't even present, the soundhole patch!

 1999 Guild JF65-12 Soundboard Shear